 I came upon this beach access site while exploring North Pacific Beach and was taken aback by the sheer number of rocks on this shoreline.
-Though I have yet to study the area in detail, I can safely say that False Point one of the best San Diego tide pools.
-In fact, Scripps Aquarium offers curated tours in the winter and spring here as well!
+Though I have yet to study the area in detail, I can safely say that False Point is one of the best San Diego tide pools.
+Scripps Aquarium offers curated tours in the winter and spring here as well!

-Again, this spot is located in a residential neighborhood so parking is limited and there are no restrooms or showers.
+Again, this spot is located in a residential neighborhood, so parking is limited, and there are no restrooms or showers.

 Santa Cruz Beach Access-Ocean Beach